Paulnolan90/p3-RockPaperScissors/README.md

 ![pythontest](https://raw.githubusercontent.com/Paulnolan90/p3-RockPaperScissors/main/assets/pythonlinter.jpg)

 - No major issues in online testing.
-- i have played this game too many times to count in testing the outcomes and text returned.
+- I have played this game too many times to count in testing the outcomes and text returned.
-- tested in gitpod and in Heroku.
+- Tested in gitpod and in Heroku.

 ## Different Devices